-We all know reading to our kids is a great idea, because it helps to increase their vocabulary and makes their brains bigger, and it helps them with school.
-We all want the best for our kids and we all want to give them a great start to life.
+We all know reading to our kids is a great idea, because it helps to increase their vocabulary and helps them with school.
+We all want the best for our kids, and we all want to give them a great start to life.

 The big problem is how do you fit it in to your daily life?
 How do you corral your child and make them sit still long enough for you to read a book to them?